celestiaorg/CIPs/cips/cip-20.md

 ## Rationale

+Disabling the blobstream module reduces the functionality of the celestia-app state machine.
+Disabling the blobstream module also reduces the amount of state that needs to be stored and maintained in the celestia-app state machine.

 ## Backwards Compatibility

 This proposal is backwards-incompatible because it is state-machine breaking.
 Therefore, this proposal cannot be introduced without an app version bump.